Clear Vinyl Product Spotlight Video

 If you want more heavy duty protection, the higher gauges are the better option.
 30 and 40 gauge vinyl are the best for extremely low temperatures.
 Since the higher gauges are stiff, they are better for when you want a more rigid vinyl.
 They are good for stapling or nailing to porch or patio posts.

 There are many ways you can use clear vinyl to winterize, so there isn’t one answer to which gauge is best.
 It depends on what you’re looking for and how you are going to apply the vinyl.
-You probably won’t go wrong with a medium gauge like 12, 16, or 20.

 Another common use for clear vinyl is protecting tables.
 If you want to protect a tablecloth or you want the vinyl to hang like a tablecloth, lighter gauges like 4, 6, or 8 work well.